Hilton franchise : The Core Philosophy: "Asset-Light" Growth

 • Ongoing Fees:

-• Royalty Fee: ~5% of gross room revenue.
+• Royalty fees: ~5% of gross room revenue

-• Marketing/Program Fee: ~4% of gross room revenue (covers global advertising and the Hilton Honors program).
+• Marketing/program fees: ~4% of gross room revenue

 Conclusion